 Skip to main content

-A Data Document is a living, breathing record that can be connected to other data documents.
+A AnyDB Record is a living, breathing piece of structured data that can be connected to other records.

-This allows for a flexible and organized structure, enabling you to create complex relationships between different data documents.
+This allows for a flexible and organized structure, enabling you to create complex relationships between different records.

 Connections within the same document

-A cell in a data document can be connected to another cell in the same data document.
+A cell in a record can be connected to another cell in the same record.

 Connecting a cell to another cell allows you to create a dynamic relationship between the two cells.
 This means that if the value in one cell changes, the value in the connected cell will also change automatically.
 This works similarly to a formula in a spreadsheet, where the value of one cell is dependent on the value of another cell.